New septic system owners often have a lot of questions

 - The wastewater runs from your home’s main drainage pipe into the septic tank.

-- “Sludge” (solids) settle to the bottom of the tank and “scum” (floatable matter) rises to the top.
+- “Sludge” (solids) settles to the bottom of the tank and “scum” (floatable matter) rises to the top.
 Compartments keep the sludge and scum from exiting the tank.

-- The “effluent” (liquid wastewater) leaves the tank into the drainfield.
+- The “effluent” (liquid wastewater) leaves the tank and goes into the drainfield.

 - The pretreated wastewater is discharged through pipes into porous surfaces, which then filter it through the soil.